thoughtco/statamic-eyris/README.md

 ## How it works
 Once installed Agency will detect and create your site on the platform, assigning a unique `Installation ID` for the site.

-Every 4 hours Agency will update the current environment, including your Statamic version, your addon versions, and other metrics that will be useful for you to monitor.
+Once every hour Agency will update the current environment, including your Statamic version, your addon versions, and other metrics that will be useful for you to monitor.
+If you have the task scheduler enabled this will happen via the console, otherwise it will happen as part of a visitor's hit to your website.

 ## Hooks